LoFiUnconf/stlouis2023/README.md

 * A developer platform for building local-first, multiplayr, interoperable apps where users own their own data.
 * https://dxos.org
 * React and TypeScript SDK

+## Ethersync
+* Real-time collaborative editing of local text files.
+* It's in the ideation/planning phase
+* Talk to Moritz Neeb

 ## Some Project
 * a one liner of what it does